Syd Mead: Editorial work, lecturing and licensing

-In film
+Film

 Mead is best known for his work on films such as Blade Runner.
 Some of Mead's concept art is visible in the background of the second image.

-Mead worked with major studios on the feature films: Star Trek: The Motion Picture, Blade Runner, Tron, 2010, Short Circuit, Aliens, Timecop, Johnny Mnemonic, Mission: Impossible III, Elysium, Tomorrowland and Blade Runner 2049.
-George Lucas and Joe Johnston created the AT-AT for the Star Wars saga based on art by Mead from his U.S. Steel catalogues.
-Mead also contributed to the Japanese film Solar Crisis.
-In the 1990s, Mead supplied designs for two Japanese anime series, Turn A Gundam and the unfinished Yamato 2520.
+Mead's feature credits include Star Trek: The Motion Picture, Blade Runner, Tron, 2010, Short Circuit, Aliens, Timecop, Johnny Mnemonic, Mission to Mars, Mission: Impossible III, Elysium, Tomorrowland and Blade Runner 2049.
+He also contributed to the Japanese film Solar Crisis.